CDT-2215-Team-Bravo/DexterRedTool/README.md

 This tool persistently creates users every minute on Windows and Linux Machines.

-On Windows, the Ansible will create a Windows Schedule Task that will call the user-creating script every minute.
+On Windows, the Ansible written will create a Windows Scheduled Task that will call the user-creating script every minute.
-On Linux, the ansible will create a cronjob that will call the user-creating script every minute.
+On Linux, the ansible will create a cron job that will call the user-creating script every minute.

-To use the tool, all you need to do is run the corresponing ansible file.
+To use the tool, all you need to do is run the corresponding ansible file.
-This means that if the target machine is Windows use the windows_createUsers folder, but if the target machine is LInux, use the linux_createUsers folder.
+This means that if the target machine is Windows use the windows_createUsers folder, but if the target machine is Linux, use the linux_createUsers folder.